Waimea, Kauaʻi County, Hawaii: Culture

 Every February Waimea hosts a celebration of Hawaiian culture at the Waimea Town Celebration.
-The festival began in 1978, and has expanded into a nine-day event.
+The festival began in 1978 and has become a nine-day event.
 Activities include a celebration of Kaumuali‘iu, Kaua‘i's last king, a film festival, several concerts, a lei-making contest for paniolo (cowboy) hats, a rodeo, a canoe race, and numerous other sporting events.

-The Historic Waimea Theater originally opened on September 2, 1938, and is one of only two remaining movie theaters on the island of Kaua‘i.
-The theater was damaged by Hurricane Iniki in 1992, and the owner planned on tearing it down.
-West Kaua‘i Main Street leased the building in 1993, and began to restore the landmark theater.
-The County of Kaua‘i purchased the building in 1996, and in August 1999, it again re-opened to the public under the management of West Kauai Business & Professional Association.
+The Historic Waimea Theater opened on September 2, 1938, and is one of only two remaining movie theaters on Kaua‘i.
+The theater was damaged by Hurricane Iniki in 1992, and the owner planned to tear it down.
+West Kaua‘i Main Street leased the building in 1993 and began to restore the theater.
+The County of Kaua‘i purchased the building in 1996, and in August 1999, it reopened to the public under the management of West Kauai Business & Professional Association.